Beaches: Sun, Sea, Sand & Cervezas!

 According to Barcelona's official website, Bogatell attracts the oldest sunbathers in the city, making it a more mellow beach experience.
 Although the three chiringuitos blasting out party tunes tells a different story.
 A table tennis table is on hand if you fancy a bit of ping pong in between dips.
 In recent years has become a favourite spot for amateur volleyball players who set up their own nets here.

 Platja Mar Bella

-Mar Bella beach is popular with nudists (it has a designated nudist section) and gay and lesbian visitors, and being a fair distance from any metro stop (Poblenou is the closest) it has a bit more of a local vibe - many sunbathers come by bike.
-It also has some lively chiringuitos and is popular with volleyball players.
+Mar Bella beach is popular with nudists (it has a designated nudist section, conveniently located behind some reed-topped rocks) and gay and lesbian visitors, and being a fair distance from any metro stop (Poblenou is the closest) it has a bit more of a local vibe - many sunbathers come by bike.
+It also has some lively chiringuitos and is also popular with volleyball players.